 High-performance, easy-to-use multi-hormone therapy to improve long-term outcomes

-While insulin is a life-saving treatment for people with type 1 diabetes, even optimally controlled patients exhibit profound glycemic variability and frequently fail to reach their treatment goals.
-This may result in a higher risk of severe complications in the long term, such as cardiovascular disease, retinopathy, kidney failure or neuropathy.
+Although insulin is a vital treatment for people with type 1 diabetes, even the best-controlled patients present significant glycemic variations and frequently do not achieve the targets set by their physician.
+This may result in an increase in the risk of severe complications in the long term, such as cardiovascular disease, retinopathy, renal failure and neuropathy.

 In fact, in people who do not have diabetes, insulin is secreted synchronously and acts in synergy with other hormones, such as amylin and GLP-1, to control glycemia.
 In type 1 diabetes, ultimately, neither insulin nor amylin are secreted, and GLP-1 secretion is deficient.
 It is therefore possible that the use of insulin alone cannot address all the metabolic deficiencies related to diabetes.

 Pramlintide (Symlin®, AstraZeneca), a rapid-acting amylin analog, was approved in 2005 for the treatment of diabetes (type 1 and 2) as a supplement to intensive insulin therapy.
 In Phase 3 clinical studies, this molecule has been shown, when used as a supplement to insulin therapy, to improve HbA1c and reduce prandial insulin use and weight gain compared to insulin alone.

 Unfortunately, to the extent that insulin therapy for type 1 diabetes requires high patient compliance, with frequent glycemia monitoring and at least four injections of insulin daily, the introduction of an additional injectable treatment is often synonymous with a significant deterioration in quality of life and an increase in the cost of treatment, which can lead to its abandonment.